Can I Pour Dry Concrete? (Common Pitfalls You Must Know)

 With all of that being said, though, it is very handy to know that dry-filling is an option for when you’re in a hurry, lack the full equipment, or are just looking to cut a corner to get a job done.
 Mixing concrete properly takes time and requires precision, which can be painstaking.

-While it has some risks attached to it and could be called inconsistent, it is still a viable option for those looking to quickly secure a pole or something similar and might be something for you to consider.
+While it has some risks attached to it and could be called inconsistent, it is still a viable option for those looking to secure a pole or something similar quickly and might be something for you to consider.

-When working on a task where you cannot risk failure or afford to redo at a later stage, you’ll want to ensure you use a properly mixed batch of concrete.
+When working on a task where you cannot risk failure or afford to redo it at a later stage, you’ll want to ensure you use a properly mixed batch of concrete.

 Image by jackmac34 via Pixabay